crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 A reader may notice that the pseudocode differs from the current implementation of Crossbeam.
-We believe the current implementation is buggy w.r.t. the C11 memory model, because it uses SC reads/writes that do not provide cumulativity.
+We believe the current implementation is buggy w.r.t. the C11 memory model, because it uses SC reads/writes that do not provide the interleaving property.
 As opposed to widely believed, SC loads and stores are relatively weak according to the C11 standard: in particular, the memory model designers intend to allow reordering of an SC load before a relaxed store, and that of SC writes after a relaxed load.
 See a [recent paper on the SC semantics of C11][scfix] for more details.

 ## Target-dependent implementation